dimitarpg13/probabilistic_model_examples/docs/CholeskyDecomposition.md

 L = \begin{bmatrix}L_1 & 0\\L_2 & 0\end{bmatrix}
 ```
 where $L_1$ is an $r \times r$ lower triangular matrix with positive diagonal.

+## Interpretation

+The Cholesky decomposition is equivalent to a particular choice of conjugate axes of an ellipsoid.